suny-downstate-medical-center/netpyne/doc/source/reference.rst

 * **sec** (optional) - Name of target section on the postsynaptic neuron (e.g. ''`soma'``).
 	If omitted, defaults to 'soma' if exists, otherwise to first section in the cell sections list.

-* **synReceptor** (optional) - Label of target synapse on the postsynaptic neuron (e.g. ``'AMPA'``).
+* **synReceptor** (optional) - Label of target synaptic mechanism on the postsynaptic neuron (e.g. ``'AMPA'``).
-	If omitted employs first synapse in the cell synapses list.
+	If omitted employs first synaptic mechanism in the cell synaptic mechanisms list.

 * **weight** (optional) - Strength of synaptic connection (e.g. ``0.01``).
-	Associated to a change in conductance, but has different meaning and scale depending on the synapse and cell model.
+	Associated to a change in conductance, but has different meaning and scale depending on the synaptic mechanism and cell model.

 	Can be defined as a function (see :ref:`function_string`).